Agh42/IT-Grundschutz4Neo4J/README.md

 These scripts import a JSON representation of the German [IT-Baseline catalog](https://www.bsi.bund.de/EN/Topics/ITGrundschutz/itgrundschutz_node.html) ("IT-Grundschutz-Kompendium") into Neo4J.
 A script is provided to convert an XML version of the catalog into a JSON format suitable for importing with APOC.

-The source XML file that was used can be found as part of the [verinice](https://github.com/SerNet/verinice) project
+The source XML file that was used can be found as part of the [verinice](https://github.com/SerNet/verinice) project.
+Simply download the latest version of the catalog from the [content repository](https://update.verinice.org/pub/verinice/content_for_verinice/compendium/) and extract the content XML from the archive.
+Then import them using the scripts provided here.

 ### *Connections from modules ("Bausteine") to Safeguards ("Umsetzungshinweise")':*